jreyes88/Web-Accessibility/Hands on Training Accessibility Testing - Virtual Workshop/README.md

 - Perhaps the largest minority out there
 - That doesn’t mean that 1 in 4 people have a condition that impacts their use of the web
 - However the number game is a losing battle, once you start breaking down those numbers
-    + “1 in 8 men are colorblind” but how what type of colorblindness?
+    + “1 in 8 men are colorblind” but what type of colorblindness?
 - What browsers you support is probably a more important questions